denten-books/plain-text/0-intro.md

 @siegert_cultural_2015].
 Therefore, daily choices like choosing a text editor, a filing system, or a social networking platform cannot be addressed in shallow instrumental system-centric ideals.
 Complex computational systems cannot give rise to ideals any more than financial markets can.
-Among the many available visions of human--computer interaction I argue for our choosing one that confirms to a humanist ethos, whatever the reader's politics.
+From the many available visions of human--computer interaction I argue for choosing one that confirms to a humanist ethos, whatever the reader's politics.

 Computational hermeneutics encourages users to become active thinkers, tinkerers, and makers of technology.
 It treats binary and digital environments as fluid literary systems, amenable to the construction and the deconstruction of meaning.
 I further encourage those who may have considered themselves mere "users" to apply the same critical acuity they employ in the close reading of prose and poetry to the understanding of code and machine.
 For text to render on the screen properly it must be encoded or translated from machine-transmittable code into human-readable shape.
 Encoding constitutes a primitive field of textual activity, at the crossroads of computer science and